jednoprsak/PuppetNetworkManager/README.md

 This is Puppet manifest for installation, configuration, and control NetworkManager using keyfiles.
+I am going to write propper puppet forge standard module until the end of the October 2022.

 It is especialy designed for CentOS and its new derivates like Rocky Linux.